asowder3943/ScreeningProject/Readme.md

 ## Step 2 - Getting started with the exercise(10 min)
 5. Fork THIS gitHub repository (see youtube to learn what forking is)
-6. in the responses directory - create a response_1.txt file with your name in it. commit and push the changes for review.
+6. In the responses directory - create a response_1.txt file with your name in it. commit and push the changes for review.

 ## Step 3 - Simple Edits (15 min)
 1. Edit the index.html and add a large title above the html canvas.
 2. Edit the script.js to get not just the x1 value from the form, but all of the inputs from the form.
 3. Edit the style.css to change the background of the body of the page to a light gray color.
 4. Use css and HTML to center the new title you created in the html
-5. commit all changes and push to repository for review
+5. Commit all changes and push to repository for review

 ## Step 4 - Validating user input with if/else and math(1 hr)
 Currently the input that you are using in the script.js has not been validated in any way.
 In this section you will make sure the input values meet the following criteria: